xrrocha/word-scrambler/README.md

 implementation doesn't have  a `Random` instance like the Java one does.

 Note also how we exploit the `also` extension function to simplify swapping.
-It may look "overly idiomatic," but it allows for some showing off... 😏
+It may look "overly idiomatic," but it nicely accomodates some showing off... 😏

 ### Boolean Lambda Expressions

-The above shuffling loop is enclosed in a `do/while` loop in both
+Our shuffling logic is enclosed in a `do/while` loop in both
 implementations:

 ```java